 Given the patterns and personality traits involved in serial cheating, a serial cheater rarely becomes faithful.
 Serial cheaters cheat repeatedly and feel no remorse, so they lack internal motivation to change.
 Furthermore, their cunning and charming personality allows them to get away with serial cheating.
 Change may be possible if serial cheater accepts responsibility for their destructive behavior and expresses a desire to learn to be faithful.
-Still, it will be difficult and will necessitate professional assistance.
+Still, it won’t be easy and will necessitate professional assistance.

-Relationships with serial cheaters personality disorder frequently end in heartbreak, but you can learn to recognize the signs of a serial cheater and leave the relationship to find someone who will meet your needs and be loyal to you.
+Relationships with serial cheaters with personality disorders frequently end in heartbreak, but you can learn to recognize the signs of a serial cheater and leave the relationship to find someone who will meet your needs and be loyal to you.
 Waiting for a serial cheater to change is unlikely to end well, so if you notice the signs listed above, you should cut your losses and walk away.

 Frequently Asked Questions